 In the shadow of Mt.
-Kilimanjaro, Africa’s highest peak, Kenya’s grassy savannas, Rift Valley lakes, and mountain highlands provide habitats for an astounding diversity of flora and fauna including the Big Five – lions, elephants, leopards, buffalo, and rhinos.
-The region is also home to pastoralist tribal communities such as the Maasai, and its famed national parks attract hundreds of thousands of visitors each year.
+Kilimanjaro, Africa’s highest peak, lies Kenya.
+Grassy savannas, Rift Valley lakes, and mountain highlands provide habitats for an astounding diversity of flora and fauna, including the Big Five – lions, elephants, leopards, buffalo, and rhinos.
+The Maasai and other pastoralist tribal communities call this region home.
+Kenya’s famed national parks attract hundreds of thousands of visitors each year.

-Kenya’s biodiversity is under threat from ecosystem fragmentation and human development, and shifting human demographics, land-use designations, and natural resource availability are putting a strain on traditional livelihoods.
-Our research here focuses on one of Earth’s most essential natural resources – water – as we examine the impacts of these threats and explore conservation approaches to water management that will benefit humans and wildlife alike.
+Kenya’s biodiversity and traditional cultures are under threat.
+Ecosystem fragmentation and human development are taking their toll on wildlife populations and depleting the region’s natural resources.
+Our research here focuses on the impacts of these threats and explores conservation approaches that will benefit humans and wildlife alike.